JorgeAMendoza/in-browser-markdown-editor/README.md

 Some things I look to improve include:

-1. Simplying logic, I feel that I put too many important functions in `App.tsx`, using Redux there must be a better way to organize these fucntions.
+1. Implement unit test that would have helped me solve some of the bugs I encountered in specific components.
-2. Implement unit test that would have helped me solve some of the bugs I encountered in specific components.
+2. Migrate from local storage to `IndexedDB` for offline storage, and eventually add support for authentication so users can save their documents to a database to be accessed anywhere.

-3. Migrate from local storage to `IndexedDB` for offline storage, and eventually add support for authentication so users can save their documents to a database to be accessed anywhere.
+I would like to discuss the _render_ issues that some may notice.
+Most actions on the page (menu open, type, etc.) will cause almost the entire page to re-render.
+As of the current state of the application, since renders are short and efficient, this isn't much of a problem.
+I believe in the idea of not "over-optimizing"; React is meant to render the application and is built to be very good at that.
+Introducing multiple optimization techniques when the performance is fine does nothing more than over-complicate our components.
+Plus, these methods themselves come at a price.
+Until peformance becomes noticeable issue, it is best to leave it be.

-If you find any issues or have suggestions, please feel free to open an issue or pull request!
+If you find problems or have suggestions, please feel free to open an issue or pull request!
+Thanks for reading!